vacp2p/rfc-index/vac/raw/decentralized-messaging-ethereum.md

 a constant string is used as the ratchet input instead of a random seed secret.

 The value returned by the first ratchet update is stored in `gamma.memberSecret` as the added user’s initial member secret.
-The result of the second ratchet update becomes I_sender, the update secret for the sender of the *add* message.
+The result of the second ratchet update becomes `I_sender`, the update secret for the sender of the *add* message.
 On line 10, if the local user is the sender, the update secret is returned.